Kaffir (racial term): Early English

 The 16th century explorer Leo Africanus described the Cafri as non-Islamic "negroes", and one of five principal population groups in Africa.
 According to him, they were "as blacke as pitch, and of a mightie stature, and (as some thinke) descended of the Jews; but now they are idolators."
 Leo Africanus identified the Cafri's geographical heartland as being located in remote southern Africa, an area which he designated as Cafraria.

 Following Leo Africanus, the works of Richard Hakluyt designate this population as "Cafars and Gawars, that is, infidels or misbeleeuers".
 He uses a slight variation in spelling, referring to slaves ("slaues called Cafari") and certain inhabitants of Ethiopia, who, he says, ("vse to goe in small shippes, and trade with the Cafars").
 The word is also used in allusion to a portion of the coast of Africa ("land of Cafraria").
-On early European maps of the 16th and 17th centuries, Southern Africa northwest of the "Hottentots" (Khoikhoi) was likewise called by cartographers Cafreria.
+On early European maps of the 16th and 17th centuries, Southern Africa northwest of the "Hottentots" (Khoikhoi) was likewise called Cafreria by cartographers.

 Colonial period

-The word was used to describe monotheistic peoples (Nguni ethnic groups in particular) of South Africa, who were not of a Christian or of an Islamic religious background, without derogatory connotations, during the Dutch and British colonial periods until the early twentieth century.
+The word was used, during the Dutch and British colonial periods until the early twentieth century, without derogatory connotations, to describe people who were not of a Christian or Islamic religious background.
 It appears in many historical accounts by anthropologists, missionaries and other observers, as well as in academic writings.
-For example, the Pitt Rivers Museum in Oxford originally labeled many African artifacts as "Kaffir" in origin.
-The 1911 Encyclopædia Britannica made frequent use of the term, to the extent of having an article of that title.
+For example, the Pitt Rivers Museum in Oxford originally labelled many African artifacts as "Kaffir" in origin.
+The 1911 Encyclopædia Britannica made frequent use of the term, to the extent of having an article with that title.

-The late nineteenth–early twentieth century novelist, H. Rider Haggard, frequently used the term "kaffir" in his novels of dark Africa, especially those of the great white hunter, Allan Quatermain, as a then inoffensive term for black people in the region.

-Similar non-derogatory usage can be found in the John Buchan novel Prester John from 1910.

 Apartheid-era South Africa

 During the South African general election in 1948, those who supported the establishment of an apartheid regime campaigned under the openly racist slogan "Die kaffer op sy plek" ("The kaffir in his place").

-During the early 1980s Butana Almond Nofomela, an assassin who worked for the Security Branch, stabbed a white farmer, Johannes Lourens, to death in Brits, North West Province.
-Nofomela claimed that he had intended to rob Lourens, but that when Lourens confronted him with a gun and called him kaffir he was enraged and killed the farmer with his knife.
+During the early 1980s, Butana Almond Nofomela, an assassin who worked for the Security Branch, stabbed a white farmer, Johannes Lourens, to death in Brits, South Africa.
+Nofomela claimed that he had intended to rob Lourens, but when Lourens confronted him with a gun and called him a "kaffir," he became enraged and killed the farmer with his knife.

-The Afrikaans term Kaffir-boetie (Kaffir brother) was often used to describe a white person who fraternised with or sympathized with the cause of the black community.
+The Afrikaans term Kaffir-boetie (Kaffir brother) was often used to describe a white person who fraternised with or sympathised with the cause of the black community.